FoxxDev-Collab/fileserv-go23432/README.md

 ## Security Best Practices

-FileServ takes security seriously.
-We recently completed a comprehensive security audit that identified and remediated 27 vulnerabilities, including 6 critical and 12 high-severity issues.
-You can review the complete findings and remediation details in our [Security Report](docs/SECURITY_REPORT.md).
+Security is something I take seriously.
+I recently completed a comprehensive security audit that identified and fixed 27 vulnerabilities, including 6 critical and 12 high-severity issues.
+You can review the complete findings and remediation details in the [Security Report](docs/SECURITY_REPORT.md).

 When deploying FileServ, follow these essential security practices: